MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/build-artifacts.md

 ::: moniker-end

 > [!NOTE]
-> We recommend upgrading from Build artifacts to [Pipeline Artifacts (Preview)](pipeline-artifacts.md) for drastically faster output storage speeds.
+> We recommend upgrading from build artifacts to [pipeline artifacts (preview)](pipeline-artifacts.md) for faster output storage speeds.

 Artifacts are the files that you want your build to produce.
-Artifacts can be anything your team needs to test or deploy your app.
+Artifacts can be anything that your team needs to test or deploy your app.

-Azure Pipelines can pick up and use your build artifacts as part of a continuous integration (CI)/continuous deployment (CD) pipeline.
+Azure Pipelines can pick up and use your build artifacts as part of a continuous integration/continuous deployment (CI/CD) pipeline.
 In this scenario, you're automatically building a web app with each commit using your CI build.
-Your CD release pipeline picks up the .ZIP (ASP.NET or Node.js) or .WAR (Java) web deployment file.
+Your CD release pipeline picks up the .zip (ASP.NET or Node.js) or .war (Java) web deployment file.
 Your changes are automatically deployed to a test environment in Azure.

-You can publish your artifacts to other tasks in your pipeline where they can be added onto, built, tested, or even deploy.
+You can publish your artifacts to other tasks in your pipeline.
+You can then add onto, build, test, or even deploy those artifacts.

 ## How do I publish artifacts?

 Artifacts can be published at any stage of pipeline.
-What to publish as an artifact and when to publish it can be configured using two different methods, alongside your code with **YAML**, or in the Azure Pipelines UI with the **visual designer**.
+You can use two methods for configuring what to publish as an artifact and when to publish it: alongside your code with **YAML**, or in the Azure Pipelines UI with the **visual designer**.

 ## Example: Publish a text file as an artifact